aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/README.md

 4. Select the instance size of `t2.micro` and click `Review and Launch`.
 5. On the `Review Instance Launch` page, click `Launch`.
 6. Select an existing key pair, or create a new key pair for your instance, and click `Launch Instances`.
-7. At this time, you will notice that the `Launch Instances` button is **disabled**.
+7. At this time, you will get the `Launch Failed` error.
 This is by design, and proves that your Service Catalog end user does not have the permissions to launch EC2 instances from the EC2 console.
+(/labs/end-to-end-it-lifecycle-management/resources/ec2-fail.png)

 In the next task, we will see how this user can launch an EC2 instance in a secure, and governed manner using AWS Service Catalog.